Open-CMSIS-Pack/cpackget/README.md

                                     Specify "-q" for no messages -V, --version                     Prints the version number of cpackget and exit

-Use "cpackget [command] --help" for more information about a command.
+Use "cpackget [command] --help" for more information about a command and command-specific flags.
 ```

 For example, if one wanted help removing a pack, running `cpackget rm --help` would print out useful information on the subject.